jsiegenthaler/homebridge-eosstb/README.md

 The volume controls do not control the set-top box directly, as the set-top box has no volume capability.
 The set-top box physical remote actually sends IR commands to your TV.
 If you can control your TV volume via a network connection then the volume controls can be used to send volume commands to your TV via the raspberry pi.
 This is what the author uses.

+## Using Profiles to better manage your Channel List
+Many TV providers provide hundreds of TV channels.
+The Home app is limited to 95 channels, and the plugin will load the first 95 subscribed channels found, ignoring non-subscribed channels.

+If the channels you wish to have in the Home app are not within the first 95 subscribed channels, then you can create a Profile on the set-top box, and configure the profile with the channels you want, in the order you want.
+Enter the same profile name in the plugin config, and the plugin will load the channels from that profile.

+Any changes in the profile on the set-top box will automatically be reflected in the plugin.
+As the Home app does not expect channels to change in the channel list, you may need to force-close the Home app and reopen it to force a refresh of the displayed channels after a change is made on your set-top box.

+The profile used by the plugin does not have to be the same as the set-top box's start-up profile.
+It is OK to configure a profile that is dedicated to the plugin, if you so wish.

 ## Limitations
 ### Channel Count
 Due to HomeKit limitations, the maximum services for a single accessory are 100.
 Over this value the Home app will no longer respond.